missHS/CSharpProject/README.md

-Grupu project creating a C# application based on a SQL database
+Group project creating a C# application based on a SQL database